Misconceptions about HIV/AIDS: The gender distribution of AIDS cases is similar to the distribution of HIV infections

-HIV is not the cause of AIDS because many individuals with HIV have not developed AIDS
+The existence of individuals with HIV that have not developed AIDS is consistent with the idea that HIV causes AIDS

 HIV infections have a prolonged and variable course.
 The median period of time between infection with HIV and the onset of clinically apparent disease is approximately 10 years in industrialized countries, according to prospective studies of homosexual men in which dates of seroconversion are known.
 Similar estimates of asymptomatic periods have been made for HIV-infected blood-transfusion recipients, injection-drug users and adult hemophiliacs.

 As with many diseases, a number of factors can influence the course of HIV disease.
 Factors such as age or genetic differences between individuals, the level of virulence of the individual strain of virus, as well as exogenous influences such as co-infection with other microbes may determine the rate and severity of HIV disease expression.
 Similarly, some people infected with hepatitis B, for example, show no symptoms or only jaundice and clear their infection, while others suffer disease ranging from chronic liver inflammation to cirrhosis and hepatocellular carcinoma.
 Co-factors probably also determine why some smokers develop lung cancer while others do not.

-HIV is not the cause of AIDS because some people have symptoms associated with AIDS but are not infected with HIV
+The existence of people with symptoms associated with AIDS that are not infected with HIV is consistent with the idea that HIV causes AIDS

 Most AIDS symptoms result from the development of opportunistic infections and cancers associated with severe immunosuppression secondary to HIV.

 However, immunosuppression has many other potential causes.
 Individuals who take glucocorticoids or immunosuppressive drugs to prevent transplant rejection or to treat autoimmune diseases can have increased susceptibility to unusual infections, as do individuals with certain genetic conditions, severe malnutrition and certain kinds of cancers.
 There is no evidence suggesting that the numbers of such cases have risen, while abundant epidemiologic evidence shows a very large rise in cases of immunosuppression among individuals who share one characteristic: HIV infection.